Skip to main content

 Download Data

-R Script & Challenge Code: NEON data lessons often contain challenges that reinforce learned skills.
+R Script & Challenge Code: NEON data lessons often contain challenges to reinforce skills.
 If available, the code for challenge solutions is found in the downloadable R script of the entire lesson, available in the footer of each lesson page.

 Recommended Reading

 What is a CHM, DSM and DTM?
-About Gridded, Raster lidar Data
+About Gridded, Raster LiDAR Data

-Create a lidar-derived Canopy Height Model (CHM)
+Create a Lidar-derived Canopy Height Model (CHM)

 In this tutorial, we create a Canopy Height Model.
 The Canopy Height Model (CHM), represents the heights of the trees on the ground.
 We can derive the CHM by subtracting the ground elevation from the elevation of the top of the surface (or the tops of the trees).